 Prison Food

 Prison meals are typically prepared by other prisoners and served three times a day.
-Like many different aspects of prison, the facility will determine the quality of food you eat.
+Like many aspects of prison, the facility will determine the quality of food you eat.
 Most prison food is basic and bland but somewhat healthy.
+What isn’t healthy is the food you can purchase from the prison commissary.

 Seating for meals takes place in large cafeterias and is also segregated.
 Be aware of where you sit; if you sit in the wrong place, give them a “my fault” and keep it moving.

-In most prisons, you only move through the “chow line” one time.
+In most prisons, you only move through the “chow line” once.
 Going back for seconds can result in disciplinary tickets.
-If you’re still hungry after mess hall and have money in your commissary, you can buy snacks there to hold you over.
+If you’re still hungry after mess hall and have money in your commissary prison account, you can buy snacks there to hold you over.

 Prison Violence